MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.SignIns/New-MgPolicyRoleManagementPolicyAssignment.md

 ### -Policy
 unifiedRoleManagementPolicy
-To construct, see NOTES section for POLICY properties and create a hash table.
+To construct, please use Get-Help -Online and see NOTES section for POLICY properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphUnifiedRoleManagementPolicy